Crystallek/roblox-game-update-checker/README.md

   - .erasegames - Delete all games from memory (it won't delete them from the file though)

 TODO (in this order):
-  - .info command
   - erase games from file
-  - optimalisation (it sucks now in my opinion, could be better)
-  - replace global vars with bot vars
-  - and some more things i will find...